Versi Bahasa Indonesia: /id/tempat-wisata-berhawa-sejuk/

 Lake Toba is certainly one attraction that does not require further introduction.
 As the largest lake in Southeast Asia, its panoramic beauty is only rivalled by the view of the adjacent hilltop – Pusuk Buhit.

-It gets quite chilly here, but don’t worry, just head to the Samosir hot springs for a warm and relaxing soak.
+It gets quite chilly here, but don’t worry, just head to the Sipoholon hot springs for a warm and relaxing soak.

 Photo Via Johnny-siahaan